National Gallery of Australia

 Project Details

-To enhance the reliability of the air conditioning systems, four natural gas powered micro-turbines provide electrical power in the event of a mains power failure.
+To enhance the reliability of the air conditioning systems, four natural gas-powered micro-turbines provide electrical power in the event of a mains power failure.
 The micro-turbine exhaust heat is captured to provide building heating, hot water, and also chilled water, by using the hot water as an input to an absorption chiller.

-Of particular interest is the dedicated gallery for The Aboriginal Memorial 1988.
+Of particular interest on this project was the dedicated gallery for The Aboriginal Memorial 1988.
 This is one of the most important works of art in the national collection.
 It comprises 200 traditional hollow log coffins.
 To prevent damage to the wood it requires extremely stable temperature and humidity conditions.
 To stabilise conditions, four independent layers of air conditioning are provided around the artwork, with the air around the poles supplied via a displacement air system injecting air uniformly through pebbles at the base of the poles.

-Find out how Benmax can help you.
+Find out how we can help you